 This type of adjustment of the pattern requires changes in the sleeve pattern detail, too.

-- If you shorten only the front bodice, reduce the width of the sleeve on front side only.
-Remove the same inch/cm as you did on the bodice so that the sleeve fits to the armhole again.
+2. If you shorten the shoulder only at the front bodice, reduce the width of the sleeve at the front side only (figure 2).
+Remove the same inch/cms as you did on the bodice so that the sleeve fits to the armhole again.